MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 If you're already using [!INCLUDE[d365fin](includes/d365fin_md.md)] and have configured email through the legacy SMTP setup, you can continue using your setup in parallel with the Email - SMTP Connector extension.
 When you are ready, your administrator can turn on the enhanced email capabilities.
 For more information, see [About Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management.md#about-feature-management).
 When that happens, we will copy your legacy SMTP settings to the Email - SMTP Connector extension.
 However, there is no synchronization between the SMTP Connector extension and the legacy settings.
 If you change the SMTP settings in the extension, you should make the same changes in the legacy SMTP setup.

 > [!NOTE]
-> If you have customizations that rely on the legacy SMTP email setup, there is a chance that something will go wrong with your customizations if you start using the new email extensions.
-We recommend that you set up and test the new capabilities before you turn on the feature switch for the enhanced email capabilities.
+> If you have customizations that rely on the legacy SMTP email setup, there is a chance that something will go wrong with your customizations if you start using email extensions.
+We recommend that you set up and test the extensions before you turn on the feature switch for enhanced email capabilities.

 ## Add Email Accounts
 The **Set Up Email** assisted setup guide can help you get started quickly with emails.